-The Fire Authority undertook a wholetime recruitment campaign to ensure that operational firefighter numbers remained above or at the budgeted position.
+The Fire Authority undertook a wholetime firefighter recruitment campaign to ensure that operational firefighter numbers remained above or at the budgeted position.
 Owing to the lead time required to train firefighters and the estimated retirement profile over the next 18 months, additional firefighters over that budgeted were recruited.
 A separate reserve was earmarked to fund the additional cost and will be applied as is required.
-No application of this reserve was applied in 2018/19, owing to underspends elsewhere in the budget.
+No application of this reserve was applied in 2019/20, owing to underspends elsewhere in the budget.

-The primary underspend against the budget related to IT Shared Services budget where software licensing was paid upfront in 2017/18.
-However, this license will expire at the end of 2019 and a new license model will be required.
+The primary underspend against the budget related to supplies and services.
+IT & communication expenses were underspent as the service is moving to new software providers and these projects will be delivered in 2020/21.
 The remaining underspend, after offsetting the cost of additional firefighters, has been applied to fund capital expenditure.